KumarSiddharth03/Langraph.js-MongoDB-/README.md

   curl -X POST -H "Content-Type: application/json" -d '{"message": "Your follow-up message"}' http://localhost:3000/chat/{threadId}
   ```

-## Project Structure

-- `index.ts`: Entry point of the application, sets up the Express server and API routes
-- `agent.ts`: Defines the LangGraph agent, tools, and conversation flow
-- `seed-database.ts`: Script for generating and seeding synthetic employee data into MongoDB

 ## How it works

 1. The seed script in `seed-database.ts` generates synthetic employee data and populates the MongoDB database.